-Whether you’re new to kid’s crafts, or just need a comprehensive list of must-have craft supplies, make sure to have these essential kids craft supplies on hand.
+Whether you are new to kid’s crafts, or just need a comprehensive list of must-have craft supplies, make sure you always have these essential kids craft supplies on hand.

 Crafting is a great way to keep your kids entertained and help them develop a variety of amazing skills.
 You don’t really need any complex supplies for your kids to create a fun craft, but I have to say that it really does come in handy to have a stash of supplies on hand for when the mood strikes.

 If you’re new to kid’s crafts or just need a comprehensive list of must-have craft supplies, I have you covered!
 As you build your crafting stockpile, make sure to have these essential kids craft supplies on hand.